LinuxCommandLibrary

 copy

-Open a new Bash shell, which uses yesterday as the current date
+Open shell with yesterday as current date

 $ faketime '[yesterday]' [bash]